FranciscoMenendez/Getting-and-Cleaning-Data-Project/README.md

 colnames(x)[562] <- "ID"

-## Append the y_test to the x_test as a factor with lables obtained from
+## Append the y_test to the x_test as a factor with labels obtained from
 ## activity_labels.txt

 activity_labels <- read.table("UCI HAR Dataset/activity_labels.txt",